medvedevgroup/internal/serverinfo.md

   * If you are not local, you will need to create a Slim account.
 Please talk to Paul first before requesting a slim account.
     * https://ics.psu.edu/advanced-cyberinfrastructure/accounts/slim-access-accounts/
   * You must have two factor authorization setup on your account, which you can do at https://2fa.psu.edu/
-* A CSE account
+* A CSE account is NOT needed
-  * If you're a CSE grad student, you automatically have a CSE account.
-You can check with helpdesk@cse.psu.edu, if you are not sure.
-To create an account, please work with Paul to complete the form https://github.com/medvedevgroup/internal/blob/master/CSEAccount%20Form.v2.pdf and submit it to helpdesk@cse.psu.edu.
-A "Dept. or School Officer Signature" is not needed for a student or person affiliated with Penn State (i.e. Visiting Scholar, Post Doc, etc.)
 * An account on the server.
 Please email helpdesk@cse.psu.edu and CC Paul to create one.
 * An ACI account (only needed to access archive storage)
   * Sign up for an account at https://accounts.aci.ics.psu.edu/acipriv.
 You must already have a PSU Access Account.
 * The AnyConnect VPN client, installed on the machine you plan to connect to the server with.
-  * You can get the VPN client by going to https://vpn.cse.psu.edu.
-They will need to put in your CSE user id and password and for "second password" enter either  "phone" or a duo number provided by your phone.
+  * You can get the VPN client by going to https://vpn.its.psu.edu.
+You will need to put in your PSU user id and password and for "second password" enter either "phone" or a duo number provided by your phone.
-  * More information on the VPN is available at https://www.cse.psu.edu/it/documentation/vpn.
-Unfortunately, you need to be on the VPN to access this information.
+  * More information on the VPN is available at http://kb.its.psu.edu/article/891

 ## Connecting to the server

 * The name of the server is CSE-P112MEDG01.
-* To access it you must first be on the CSE VPN.
-You will need your CSE credentials for this.
+* To access it you must first be on the PSU network or use a PSU VPN or CSE VPN (PSU VPN recommended).
-* After you are on the VPN, you can ssh into the host `CSE-P112MEDG01`
+* After you are on the VPN, you can ssh into the host `CSE-CBMEDG01.psu.edu`
 * Your username/password are your PSU access account.